davidgchaves/my-gulp-workflow/README.md

 $ ./node_modules/.bin/browserify
 ```

-but IMHO, alising both commands is the best choice.
+but IMHO, aliasing both commands is the best choice.